 The Comoro Islands are located at the northern end of the Mozambique Channel between Madagascar and Africa with each of them: Ngazidja (Grande Comore), Mwali (Moheli), Nzwani (Anjouan), and Maore (Mayotte) having distinct characteristics due to their different ages.
 Mayotte, the oldest of the islands, is an ancient volcanic island with highly eroded mountains and slow, meandering streams.
 Grande Comore, the youngest of the islands has a massive, active volcano and recent lava flows.
 The other two islands are mountainous but have had no recent volcanic activity.
 The Islands occupy a strategic position in the western Indian Ocean and have played an important role in the history of the area.
 They have been involved in the ancient maritime trade of the Indian Ocean for many centuries and this is reflected in the makeup of the population.
 Peoples from Africa, Arabia, Asia, Europe, and Madagascar have all contributed to the mixture.

-Ancient documents tell of large, seaworthy sailing vessels and a widespread maritime trading network in the Indian Ocean.
-The tales of Sinbad the Sailor are an entertaining and fanciful view of sailing in the Indian Ocean but they are based on factual information about the centuries old maritime trade.
+Ancient documents speak of a widespread maritime trading network in the Indian Ocean undertaken with large, seaworthy sailing ships.
 Sailors traveled between ports in the Comoros, the East African Coast, Arabia, and India trading in a wide variety of goods including gems, rare animals, slaves, exotic woods, and spices.
 Comorians were intensely involved in this trade.
 The town of Domoni on the eastern shore of the island of Anjouan was specifically mentioned as a major trading center in the fifteenth century by Ibn Madjid, the navigator who purportedly guided Vasco da Gama, the first European to sail around the south of Africa into the Indian Ocean.
 The legend tells that Madjid served as navigator for da Gama and showed him the way to India from East Africa.
 Ibn Madjid visited the Comoros on his travels throughout the littoral of the Indian Ocean and noted that Domoni was a port for African, Indian, and Persian sailing vessels.
-Archaeological evidence, furthermore, indicates that the town, founded before the 12th century, became involved in a vast network of trade that stretched as far away as Japan.
+Archaeological evidence, furthermore, supports the historical and oral traditions that the town, founded before the 12th century, was involved in a vast network of trade stretching as far away as Japan.

 Traditional sailing vessels of the Indian Ocean, much like the 60 foot merchantman pictured at right, carried tons of cargo and were notably fast sailing ships.
 They were especially remarkable in that nothing on a ship was made of metal.
 No metal nails, for example, were used to construct the vessels.
 Their hulls were made of wooden planks sewn together with rope made from coconut fiber.
 They were very seaworthy, long lasting vessels well suited to the conditions of the Indian Ocean maritime trade.
 They were flexible, shallow draft craft able to stand the pounding of surf without breaking apart when they approached a landing spot.
 Traditionally, few ports in the Indian Ocean had deep water facilities and ships would be beached or anchored close to shore.